-From 2000 to 2016, we have raised nearly $700,000.
-We raised the majority of this money through an annual tri-state golf tournament held in 2000-2006 (photos above.)
-The late football pro Johnny Unitas, and NBA pro Alan Houston were featured guests as were Samantha Brown of the Travel Channel, and O.J.
+From the year 2000 through 2017, we have raised nearly $735,000.
+The majority of this money was raised through an annual tri-state golf tournament held in 2000-2006 (photos above.)
+The late football pro Johnny Unitas, and NBA pro Alan Houston were featured guests as were Samantha Brown of the Travel Channel and PBS, and O.J.
 Anderson of the New York Giants.

 Today, we raise funds through special campaigns.
-At this time, 100% of donations go directly to research.
+At this time, 100% of funds raised go directly to research.
 There are no administrative costs, no overhead, no paid employees, etc.

 From the beginning, we have collaborated directly with the MPN Research Foundation in Chicago, IL.
 The MPN Research Foundation is the largest fundraiser and grant maker for research on these diseases.
 We couldn’t have accomplished as much as we have without partnering with them.
 Our daughter sits on their board.
 You can learn more about current research initiatives by clicking on their link.
 Please check out our organization on GuideStar's database of charitable organizations.
 You can also donate to us via their website.

 10445 Terra Lago Dr

 West Palm Beach, FL 33412